-- You can buy the pass in advance, but must activate it within a year of purchase.
+- You can buy the pass in advance but must activate it within a two years of purchase.
 After that, it expires.

-- If you change your mind within 30 days of purchase (but before activating it), you can get a full refund on the Go Philadelphia Pass.
+- If you change your mind within 90 days of purchase (but before activating it), you can get a full refund on the Go City: Philadelphia All-Inclusive Pass.

-Go Philadelphia Pass Review: Is It Worth the Money?
+Philadelphia All-Inclusive Pass Review: Is It Worth It?

-If you’re visiting Philadelphia, plan to do a lot of sightseeing, and don’t mind consecutive busy days, the Go Philadelphia Pass is a great buy and will save you money.
+If you’re visiting Philadelphia, plan to do a lot of sightseeing, and don’t mind consecutive busy days, Go City’s Philadelphia All-Inclusive Pass is a great buy and should save you money.
 I wouldn’t hesitate to recommend it for people who fit that description!

 Thanks so much for reading and enjoy Philadelphia!

-The Go Philadelphia Pass includes entry to over 35 of the city’s best sites!
+The Philadelphia All-Inclusive Pass by Go City includes entry to over 30 of the city’s best sites!
 Even better, it can save you time and money in the process.